We get email all the time about stainless steel refret pricing so here it is in a nutshell, although it’s general and may not answer all questions.

 I stock stainless steel 6100 – .110 x .057, 6150 .047 x .104 and 6105 – .095 x .047 .

 If asked I will most always recommend .057 x .110 for electrics.
 Many prefer 6150 as it’s closer to Fender Jumbo and a tiny bit smaller than 6100.

 6105 approaches a vintage electric wire but is a tad bigger and more comfortable.

 We also carry .043 x .080 and is generally for Taylor acoustics and any other acoustic player that wants it.

 Leveling removes up to .005 of whatever wire is selected.

-Turn around time is usually 5 to 6 weeks upon receipt of the neck or guitar depending on my work load in the shop.
+Turn around time is usually 4 weeks upon receipt of the neck or guitar depending on my work load in the shop.

-If you are interested, please email for specifics.
-I can tell more accurately what has to be done when I speak to you or physically see the neck or guitar.
+If you are interested, please email for specifics and I can tell more accurately what has to be done and the cost.

 There is a more detailed explanation of the process here.